zachcmathews/pyRevitBoost/Keynotes/Edit_Keynotes.md

 ---
 layout: default
 title: Edit Keynotes
+parent: Keynotes
-nav_order: 2
+nav_order: 0
 ---

 # Edit Keynotes
-Collaborate on keynotes in real-time using Atom and the teletype-revit-linker add-in.
+> Collaborate on keynotes in real-time using Atom and the teletype-revit-linker add-in.

 ## Instructions